ajhenley/gitbook/what_if.md

 		System.out.print("How fast was the wind blowing?" );
 		int windSpeed = scan.nextInt();

+        // An if statement with only one line of code to run
+        // does not require braces
         if (windSpeed <  65)
         	System.out.println("It was not a hurricane");
         else if (windSpeed <  96)